apache/pulsar/site2/docs/functions-runtime.md

 pulsarAdminUrl: http://func-worker.pulsar:8080 // or https://func-worker:8443 if using TLS
 ```

-### Kubernetes RBAC
+### Run RBAC in Kubernetes

-If you run RBAC in your Kubernetes cluster, make sure the service account you use for running functions workers (or brokers, if functions workers run along with brokers) have permissions on the following Kubernetes APIs.
+If you run RBAC in your Kubernetes cluster, make sure that the service account you use for running functions workers (or brokers, if functions workers run along with brokers) have permissions on the following Kubernetes APIs.

 - services
 - configmaps